The Impact of Logical Errors on Quantum Algorithms: Experimental Evaluation

 \subsection{Experimental Setup}

-We perform Monte Carlo simulations to evaluate the impact of logical errors for six quantum algorithms.
+We perform Monte Carlo simulations to evaluate the impact of logical errors for six quantum algorithms in Qiskit \cite{Qiskit} (version 0.19.3) and Python 3.8.
+Our simulations were run on a single node of Koothan cluster at PNNL.
+A single Koothan node has an Intel Xeon CPU running at 2.20GHz with 28 cores and 8 GBs of memory.
 Our performance metric is \emph{success ratio (percentage)}: It is defined as the ratio of the successful runs - in which an algorithm produces the ideal result - to the total number of runs.
-The number of runs is determined by Equation \ref{numsim} where we set the accuracy $\sigma_O = 0.01 \ (1\%)$.
-In this formulation, $N = 2^n$ where $n$ is the number of qubits.
-However, we conservatively set $N=2^3=8$ in all simulations to increase the confidence in the results.
+The total number of runs is determined by Equation \ref{numsim} where we set the target standard error to $\sigma_O = 0.01 \ (1\%)$.
+Let $N = 2^n$ where $n$ is the number of qubits.
+We conservatively set $N=2^3=8$ in all simulations to increase the confidence in the results.
 Consequently, we run each case $\frac{1}{8 \times 10^{-4}} = 1250$ times.

 Pauli errors are injected with X, Y, and Z gates.
-Z-rotation errors are injected with RZ gate that performs a rotation around the Z-axis given an angle.
+Z-rotation errors are injected with RZ gate that performs a rotation around the Z-axis with the given angle.
 The evaluated angles are $\frac{\pi}{2}$, $\frac{\pi}{4}$, $\frac{\pi}{8}$, $\frac{\pi}{16}$ and $\frac{\pi}{32}$.
 Moreover, only single and double errors are evaluated.
-Because the algorithms always fail with double errors, higher numbers of errors are not included.
-The place of an error injection, i.e. the specific flawed circuit gate/operation, is selected uniformly at random.
+Because the algorithms always fail with double errors, higher numbers of errors are not tested.
+The place of an error injection, i.e., the specific corrupt circuit gate or qubit, is selected uniformly at random.